Conditions: Graves’ Disease

 What causes Graves’ Disease?

 An autoimmune disease, such as Graves’ disease, occurs when an individual’s immune system attacks normal tissues.
-In Graves’ disease, antibodies are formed that bind to the TSH receptor on the thyroid.
-This antibody, called thyrotropin receptor antibody, activates the TSH receptor, driving the over-production of thyroid hormone.
-The antibodies attached to the TSH receptor attract additional inflammation of the gland.
+In Graves’ disease, the immune system produces antibodies that (unfortunately) bind to the TSH receptor on the thyroid cells.
+This antibody, called thyrotropin receptor antibody, inappropriately over-activates the TSH receptor, driving the over-production of thyroid hormone.
+The antibodies attached to the TSH receptor also attract additional inflammation of the gland.

 How is Graves disease diagnosed?